lemonhandgrenade/hp-datapack/README.md

 - `easySortingHat`: This changes whether the sorting hat's questions are colored representing what house they benefit.
 - `playerInfo`: Changes whether a player has access to their stats from `/trigger injuries` and `/trigger player`.
 - `repairParticles`: If this is set to 1, blocks that are repairable with the mending charm will have particles around it.
+- `resourcepackMobs`: This changes whether spawned mobs should use a resourcepack item vs a regular in game item.
+- `respawnWerewolf`: When disabled players who die as werewolves respawn no longer as werewolves.
+- `toolEntityParticles`: Shows particles above tools indicating where to pick them up.

 ---